Best Samsung watch 2025

 Reasons to avoid

 The Samsung Galaxy Watch Ultra is the new name for the Pro series of Samsung watches, but with a new twist.
-Samsung has opted for a whole new squircle design here, which actually resembles the Apple Watch Ultra quite a bit.
-The extra girth of titanium around the display is for added protection against falls and bumps, as this is aimed mainly at enthusiast users who are into adventure sports or extreme outdoor activities.
+Samsung has opted for a whole new squircle design here, which very much resembles the Apple Watch Ultra.
+The extra girth of titanium around the display is for added protection against falls and bumps, aimed mainly at users who are into adventure sports or extreme outdoor activities.

 It's also Samsung's most expensive watch at a whopping $649 sticker price.
 It has a pretty big battery that can last multiple days on a single charge, but it's also quite heavy even for a pro smartwatch user.
 Underneath all this armor, it's not too different from the Galaxy Watch 7.
 It shares the exact same set of sensors, processor, and storage, making it just as capable.
-Even the display is the same 1.5-inch AMOLED, but with a higher 3,000 nits of brightness.
+Even the display is the same 1.5-inch AMOLED, but with a higher 3,000 nits of brightness so it's more readable in direct sunlight.

 The Galaxy Watch Ultra is for those who want something unique-looking on their wrist, great battery life, and a durable device that's not afraid of getting roughed up.
-If it's just long battery life you're after, the Galaxy Watch 5 Pro offers the same capacity as the Ultra and is much cheaper now, not to mention has a more classical watch look too.
+If it's just long battery life you're after, the Galaxy Watch 5 Pro offers the same capacity as the Ultra and is much cheaper now, not to mention has a more classic watch look, too.

 Best design